 For many of us, looking for deeper connection and meaning in our fast-paced world, being in nature brings us “home” and back inward to a place of ease.
 Some of us may have lost this connection and it has been replaced by fear of nature.
 Jon Young, a naturalist and youth educator, teaches children about “nature deficiency,” which stems from a post industrial era where we thrived on building, on expansion, on resource extraction and today, on technology.

 Our youth are inheriting a growing anxiety.
-We get newsflashes about “global warming” and the rate of species losses, especially in our bird population, our natural world is changing rapidly.
+We get newsflashes about “climate change” and the rate of species losses, especially in our amphibian population.
+Our natural world is changing rapidly.
 How do we help?
 What can I do to support the future generations and ensure the health of our planet?
 We have incorporated Nature Awareness to our teachings and training in hopes of helping to find the answers to these questions.

 Simple ways to begin nature awareness: